 The cost of management ratios below provide another reference point with which to assess compensation paid to our NEOs.
 The table below shows the reported compensation awarded to our NEOs as a percentage of cash flow from operations for each year and on a per boe basis.
-The cost of management decreased on a per boe basis relative to 2022 due to the cost of associated with on-boarding a new CEO and replacing our CFO in 2022 and as a percentage of cash flow, the Company's cost of management has decreased significantly as compared to 2021.
+Our cost in 2024 decreased on both measures compared to 2023 and was significantly lower than 2022.